achintya-esbee/achintya-esbee.github.io/_posts/2025-06-04-soar-edr-project.md

 ---

 ## Introduction
 I recently took on a project that felt like piecing together a cybersecurity puzzle, combining **LimaCharlie**, an Endpoint Detection and Response (EDR) platform, with **Tines**, a Security Orchestration, Automation, and Response (SOAR) tool.
 My goal was to build a system that could spot malicious activity—like the LaZagne credential-dumping tool—send alerts through Slack and email, and let users decide whether to isolate a compromised machine.
-This guide, crafted for my Chirpy portfolio website, walks you through how I made it happen, with a conversational tone and detailed steps to bring the process to life.
+This guide walks you through how I made it happen.

 ## Project Overview ![workflow diagram](/assets/img/soar-edr-project/EDR-SOAR%20playbook%20workflow%20light.png){: .w-50 .right}
 The idea was to create a workflow that detects threats, notifies the right people, and takes action fast.
 Using LimaCharlie to monitor endpoints and Tines to automate responses, I built a system that catches LaZagne, sends detailed alerts, and prompts users to isolate affected machines.
 It’s about making cybersecurity smoother and more responsive, without the manual grind.